marksherriff/uvacs-advising/bacs/new_student_info.md

 ## Advising Information and Web Pages

 The CS department has developed an advising website that attempts to be a comprehensive source of info for its majors.
-The page you're reading is part of that website, but its main address is: [{{ baseurl }}]({{ baseurl }}) Note this page is searchable -- type your query into the box at the top of any page.
+The page you're reading is part of that website, but its main address is: [https://uvacsadvising.org](https://uvacsadvising.org).
+Note this page is searchable -- type your query into the box at the top of any page.

 ## Degree Requirements (Handouts, Resources)